So here we are again – we’re just about to kick off our “week on” with my three stepchildren.

 With extra curricular sports, appointments, and after-school jobs there can be a lot of running around.
 At the beginning of the week my husband and I take a “week at a glance” approach and decide who is doing what and when.
 It prevents the last minute scramble.

 2. I (TRY) AND GET LAUNDRY UP TO DATE

 Well, as up to date as I can get it.
-(As I showed in last week's VLOG - laundry just sent' my thing) but I do what I can (and shove the rest in baskets) so that I'm not UBER overwhelmed with laundry when the boys start piling their stuff on the laundry room floor!!
+I do what I can (and shove the rest in baskets) so that I’m not UBER overwhelmed with laundry when the boys start piling their stuff on the laundry room floor!!

 3. MEAL PLAN

 Time and time again, meal planning saves my butt.
 I take a look at the schedule and then plan our meals according to what we have going on that night.
 I’m a huge fan of crock pot chilli, and taco Tuesday!
 Simple, easy and kid friendly!